Adonia Ayebare

-Adonia Ayebare, (born 18 October 1966) is a Ugandan journalist and diplomat who currently serves as Uganda's Permanent Representative to the United Nations, effective March 2017.
-Before that, from January 2013, until March 2017, he served as the Senior Adviser on Peace and Security at the African Union's Permanent Observer Mission to the United Nations in New York City.
+Adonia Ayebare (born 18 October 1966) is a Ugandan journalist and diplomat who currently serves as Uganda's minister of foreign affairs since August 2026.
+He previously served as the country's permanent representative to the United Nations from 2017 to 2026, and from January 2013 until March 2017 as the senior adviser for peace and security at the African Union's permanent observer mission to the United Nations in New York City.

-Background and education
+Early life, education, and journalism career

-He holds a Bachelor of Arts in Mass Communication, obtained in 1993, from Makerere University, in Kampala, Uganda's capital city.
-He has two Master of Arts degrees, one from Long Island University and the other from Tufts University's Fletcher School of Law and Diplomacy.
-His two doctoral degrees were obtained from Indiana University and Rutgers University in the United States.
+Born on 18 October 1966, Adonia received his bachelor of arts in mass communication from the Makerere University in 1993.
+Adonia acquired two master of arts degrees from Long Island University and the Tufts University's Fletcher School of Law and Diplomacy and two doctorate from Indiana University and Rutgers University in the United States.